Do you like fish? How about octopus, shrimps, and calamari? Have you already tried oysters?

 Based on your goals and macros, and on the rest of the food you’ll be consuming on a given day, you can opt for fattier or for leaner types of fish.

-Animal protein is the best you can get in terms of quality and bioavailability, and seafood is a great source of it.
+Animal protein is the best you can get in terms of quality and bioavailability.
+However, seafood is a great source of type I collagen.

 #3.
 It Contains Plenty of Essential Micronutrients